segmentio/segment-docs/src/engage/profiles/csv-upload.md

 > Uploading a CSV creates new profiles and updates existing profiles.
 These profile updates may lead to users entering existing audiences or message campaigns.

 > info ""
 > Using the CSV Uploader to upload user profiles to Engage will **not** increase your MTUs count.
-For more information about MTUs and Engage, see [here](/docs/guides/usage-and-billing/mtus-and-throughput/#mtus-and-engage).
+[Learn more](/docs/guides/usage-and-billing/mtus-and-throughput/#mtus-and-engage) about MTUs and Engage.

 ## Upload a CSV file